 Alejandra ArceAlejandra Arce, PhD (IMPACTO Faculty Director) malejandra.arce@ucr.edu

 Dr. Arce (she/her) is an Assistant Professor in the Department of Psychology at the University of California, Riverside.
 She received her Ph.D. in community and clinical psychology from Georgia State University and her B.A. in psychology with a second major in criminal justice from Florida International University.
-Dr. Arce’s research spans across the translational science spectrum and aims to: (1) advance theoretical and empirical models of resilience and resistance to oppression through a critical socio-ecological lens, (2) translate basic science into prevention programs that are empowering and facilitate positive developmental and mental health outcomes, and (3) evaluate the effectiveness of community interventions that advance equity efforts.
+Dr. Arce’s research spans across the translational science spectrum and aims to: (1) advance theoretical and empirical models of resilience and resistance to oppression through a critical socio-ecological lens, (2) translate basic science into prevention programs that are empowering and facilitate positive developmental and health outcomes, and (3) evaluate the effectiveness of community interventions that advance equity efforts.

 If you are an undocumented undergraduate student at UCR, you may be interested in completing an internship with us through the Butterfly Project.
 Please email Dr. Arce to discuss further.